-Yes, technically you can, although it will change the flavour, of course.
+Yes, technically you can, although it will change the flavor, of course.
 If you use store bought ranch dressing, you might want to try Hidden Valley ranch.
-I find it has a great flavour.
+I find it has a great flavor.

 Can I use different shaped pasta for this recipe?

 Yes, any short pasta should work well.

 I like rotini (or fusilli – or other corkscrew pastas) because they have a lot of crevices for the sauce to get into, which makes every mouthful taste great.
 You could also try bowties, penne, or even macaroni.